dart-lang/site-www/src/_guides/language/sound-dart.md

 {% endprettify %}

 <a name="use-proper-param-types"></a>
-### Use proper parameter types when overriding methods
+### Use sound parameter types when overriding methods

 The parameter of an overridden method must have either the same type or a supertype of the corresponding parameter in the superclass.